DmytroGio/Vision-Compass/devlog.md

 - Change the color of the Main Task when hovering over it [done]

 ## 2025-08-5
-- Info panel - description of the application's philosophy and hotkeys
+- Info panel - description of the application's philosophy and hotkeys [done]
 - Export, Import, Delete list [done]

 ## 2025-08-07